StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 > Tip: If you don't feel comfortable running the setup script, you can [inspect the script yourself](https://raw.githubusercontent.com/StanfordSpezi/SpeziTemplateApplication/HEAD/Scripts/setup.sh) and use the commands in the script to install the required software yourself selectively.

-## 3. Run The Application
+## 3. Set Up the Backend

+In this step, we will help you build and run the Spezi Template Application in the iOS simulator using Xcode.

-[Google Firebase](https://firebase.google.com) is a set of managed backend cloud computing platform provided by Google.
-It hosts databases, services, authentication, and integration for a variety of applications, including mobile applications like the Spezi Template Application.
-Stanford provides its own Firebase instance in the form of the *Stanford mHealth platform*, which we use for many of our digital health projects.
+As with most complex mobile applications, Stanford Spezi relies on a cloud-based backend to handle user authentication, data storage, and other services.
+[Google Firebase](https://firebase.google.com) is a managed backend cloud computing platform provided by Google that is pre-integrated with the Spezi Template Application.

-> Tip: Spezi itself is independent of any cloud provider or platform!
+> Tip: Although the Spezi Template Application is pre-integrated with Google Firebase, Spezi itself is independent of any cloud provider or platform!
 Spezi offers different modules to connect to cloud providers, including [Spezi Firebase](https://github.com/StanfordSpezi/SpeziFirebase), which is the cloud provider demonstrated in the Spezi Template Application.

+There are two alternatives for testing the Spezi Template Application.

+A. Run the application without Firebase: This option disables all cloud-based functionality but allows for basic testing of local features.
+B. Use the Firebase Emulator Suite: This method emulates Firebase services locally on your Mac, providing a more complete testing environment that mimics cloud functionality.

+> Tip: These testing approaches are meant for development purposes only.
+For production deployment, you'll need to use an actual Firebase account.
+Stanford researchers can utilize the Stanford mHealth platform, Stanford's dedicated Firebase instance that supports many digital health projects.

-### Alternative A: Get Started without Firebase
+### Alternative A: Test without Firebase

-You can start using the application without a Firebase account if you enable the `--disableFirebase` feature flag, enabled by default when opening the Xcode project.
-This will disable all cloud-based functionality in the application.
+You can test the application without a backend if you enable the `--disableFirebase` feature flag, which is *enabled by default when opening the Xcode project*.
+This will disable all cloud-based functionality in the application, including user registration, sign in, and data upload.
+The login and account setup steps will therefore be skipped in this configuration.

-The application includes a number of feature flags that can be configured in the [scheme editor in Xcode](https://help.apple.com/xcode/mac/11.4/index.html?localePath=en.lproj#/dev0bee46f46) and selecting your application scheme (default **TemplateApplication**), the **Run** configuration, and to switch to the **Arguments** tab to add, enable, disable, or remove arguments passed on launch.
+> Tip: Feature flags can be configured in the [scheme editor in Xcode](https://help.apple.com/xcode/mac/11.4/index.html?localePath=en.lproj#/dev0bee46f46) and selecting your application scheme (default **TemplateApplication**), the **Run** configuration, and to switch to the **Arguments** tab to add, enable, disable, or remove arguments passed on launch.

 @Image(source: "Scheme", alt: "Screenshot showing the application scheme Run configuration's launch arguments.")

-The login and account setup is skipped in this configuration.

-### Alternative B: Firebase Setup
+### Alternative B: Set Up the Firebase Emulator Suite

-The application also provides a [Firebase Firestore](https://firebase.google.com/docs/firestore)-based data upload and [Firebase Authentication](https://firebase.google.com/docs/auth) login & sign-up.
-It is required to have the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) to be up and running to use these features to build and test the application locally.
+The application also provides a [Firebase Firestore](https://firebase.google.com/docs/firestore)-based data upload mechanism and [Firebase Authentication](https://firebase.google.com/docs/auth) login & sign-up.
+If you wish to test this functionality, you will need to have the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) installed and running.
+This tool emulates a cloud-based backend on your Mac and does not require that you have a Firebase account to use.

 The setup script described above installs the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite).

 > Important: You do not have to make any modifications to the Firebase configuration, log into the `Firebase` CLI using your Google account, or create a project in Firebase to run, build, and test the application!

-Navigate to the root folder of this setup containing your **.xcodeproj** file ([using `cd` in your terminal](https://tutorials.codebar.io/command-line/introduction/tutorial.html)) and startup the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) in your [Terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) using
+Navigate to the root folder of this setup containing your **.xcodeproj** file ([using `cd` in your terminal](https://tutorials.codebar.io/command-line/introduction/tutorial.html)) and start the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) in your [Terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) using
 ```bash
 $ firebase emulators:start
 ```